-The nominating process is one of the things that makes the International DUBLIN Literary Award truly international.
+The nominating process is one of the things that makes the DUBLIN Literary Award truly international.
 Dozens of libraries like yours all around the world are the eyes and the ears of the judging panel, and part of the thrill of the process is in never quite knowing from which part of the world a distinctive new literary voice will emerge.
 Over the years, libraries have been very good at promoting their own local writers through their nominations.
 However, there is a useful distinction to keep in mind here.
-There some novels that shows readers their local community in a way that is new and fresh – so much so that they will overlook what might be a bit of undigested historical detail, too much dialect for its own sake, some routine plotting or clunky writing.
-But such a novel is unlikely to travel very well.
+There are some novels that show readers their local community in a ways that are new and fresh – so much so that they will overlook what might be a bit of undigested historical detail, too much dialect for its own sake, some routine plotting or clunky writing.
+While such a novel might be applauded locally, it is unlikely to travel very well.
 For the novel that is deeply rooted in a particular locality to have that same impact on an international readership, it must also be a great novel in its own right, with that distinctive quality of writing and sense of wonder at what a novel can do.
-Over the years, there have been a number of winners that have been deeply rooted in the local world of the writer, but which have spoken to readers spread far and wide.
+Over the years, there have been a number of winning novels that have been deeply rooted in the local world of the writer, but which have also spoken to readers spread far and wide.
 Alistair MacLeod’s No Great Mischief (winner, 2001) is in some ways the epitome of the local novel of place, but it was able to make Cape Breton, Nova Scotia, part of the imaginary geography of thousands of readers around the world because of the beauty of its writing.
 The same could be said of Per Petterson’s Out Stealing Horses (winner 2007) in relation to rural Norway, or Gerbrand Bakker’s The Twin, (winner 2010), with is evocation of the Platteland of the Netherlands.
-What is more, the nominations for novels embedded in a particular world sometimes come from libraries on the other side of the planet – which may be the real test of a book’s ability to reach beyond its home turf.
+What is more, the nominations for novels embedded in a particular world sometimes come from libraries on the other side of the planet from where the novel was written – which may be the real test of a book’s ability to reach beyond its home turf.
 For instance, Emily Ruskovich’s Idaho (winner, 2019) is, as its title suggests, a rich evocation of the Idaho Panhandle where the author grew up: it was nominated by a library in Belgium.

 Translation and Being International

-The International DUBLIN Literary Award is the only major prize for a novel in English that splits the prize between the author and the translator if the winning novel happens to be in translation.
+The DUBLIN Literary Award is the one of the few major prizes for a novel in English that splits the prize between the author and the translator if the winning novel happens to be in translation.
 This does not make things easy when it comes to organising the judging process, because it takes time for a novel to be translated; but we think it is worth it.
 If the Prize is to be truly International, it needs to be open to voices beyond the English-speaking world, and translation is the way in which those voices are heard by our English-speaking readers, so we make a point of welcoming novels in translation.
 It particularly opens the process to libraries in communities where there is a multi-lingual readership; exciting things happen where cultures cross.
 Having said that, the judges do not give any priority to novels written in translation, nor do they make allowances for what might be a translation that does not do full justice to the original novel.
-“It was better in Spanish/Hungarian/Urdu, etc.” is a comment that we do not allow in the judging process.
-We acknowledge the translator in the prize because for us, the translated novel is considered a work of literature in English in its own right.
-In the twenty-four years that the Prize has been in existence, eight of the winners have been novels in translation, from six different languages: Turkish, Dutch, Norwegian, German, French (twice) and Spanish (twice).
+“It was a great novel in Spanish/Hungarian/Urdu, etc.” is a comment that we do not allow in the judging process: we judge what is in front of us, in English.
+We acknowledge the translator in the prize because for us the translated novel is considered a work of literature in English in its own right.
+In the twenty-seven years that the Prize has been in existence, eight of the winners have been novels in translation, from six different languages: Turkish, Dutch, Norwegian, German, French (twice) and Spanish (twice).